10d9e/dataoracle/README.md

      - Query parameters can be used to filter, sort, and paginate results.
    - **Response**:
      - `200 OK` with the list of matching `StateMarketDeals` entries in the response body.

+### Authentication and Authorization
+- Authentication and authorization mechanisms should be implemented to ensure that only authorized third-party applications can access the API.
+This may involve the use of API keys, OAuth 2.0, or other authentication methods.

+### Rate Limiting
+- Implement rate limiting to prevent abuse of the API and ensure fair usage.

+### Pagination
+- For endpoints that return multiple results (e.g., search), implement pagination using query parameters (e.g., `page` and `limit`) to allow clients to retrieve large result sets efficiently.

+### Cache Integration
+- The API should take advantage of the cache layer to improve query performance.
+Consider implementing caching strategies like time-based expiration or cache invalidation based on data updates.

+### Error Handling
+- Implement proper error handling and provide meaningful error responses, including status codes and error messages, for various scenarios, such as invalid requests or server errors.

+### Request and Response Formats
+- Define the expected request and response formats, which should typically be in JSON format for ease of use and consistency.

+### Security
+- Ensure that the API follows security best practices, including input validation, data sanitization, and protection against common security threats like SQL injection and XSS attacks.

+### Documentation
+- Provide comprehensive API documentation, including endpoint descriptions, query parameters, request/response examples, and authentication instructions.

+### Monitoring and Logging
+- Set up monitoring and logging for the API to track usage, performance, and errors.
+Use AWS CloudWatch or similar services for this purpose.

+### Versioning (Optional)
+- Consider implementing API versioning to ensure backward compatibility as the API evolves.

+### Testing
+- Thoroughly test the API endpoints with sample requests and edge cases to ensure functionality and correctness.